 This post may include affiliate links.
 Please read my disclosure policy.

-Is cauliflower rice so totally over?
-I hope not.
-We eat it in many different forms a few times per week.
-But this Cauliflower Rice Pilaf with Grapes is by far my favorite.
+But this Cauliflower Rice Pilaf Recipe is by far my favorite.
 It is still lower in carbs but the small amount of actual wild rice (which is a native grass to the Great Lakes, BTW) gives it an earthy chewiness that takes it to a whole other level.

-But I have some VERY strong opinions about cauliflower rice, pilaf or otherwise.
+But I have some VERY strong opinions about cauliflower rice, pilaf, or otherwise.

-- Sometimes I don't see the point of ricing cauliflower when you can just eat these awesome Charred Cauli-Steaks.
-Ok the Cauliflower police are really upset now.
+Sometimes I don't see the point of ricing cauliflower when you can just eat these awesome Charred Cauli-Steaks.
+Ok the Cauliflower police are really upset now

 The grapes give a special feel with minimal effort.
 A juicy burst and extra color on the plate.
 It is just all around my favorite cauliflower recipe!

-Cauliflower Rice Pilaf Ingredients and Substitutions
+Cauliflower Rice Pilaf Ingredients

-- Cauliflower- Did I mention no one should ever rice cauliflower on their own?
+Cauliflower- Did I mention no one should ever rice cauliflower on their own?
 Use your favorite fresh or frozen riced cauliflower.

-- Grapes- Fresh red grapes, get seedless for ease of use.
+Grapes- Fresh red grapes, get seedless for ease of use.

 How to Make Cauliflower Rice Pilaf

-We are going to cook the wild rice and cauliflower rice separately and combine at the end.
-To start, prepare the rice according to package instructions.
+To start, prepare the rice according to the package instructions.
 Wild rice typically takes longer to cook, around 45 minutes.

-While the wild rice is cooking, sauté the diced onion.
-Add the cauliflower rice and heat until just cooked through.
 Add the wild rice and grapes.
 You want the grapes to be just cooked through.
 Toss in the fresh parsley.
 Done!
 Simple and yet beautiful and tasty.

 We typically serve cauliflower rice alongside blackened fish, roasted salmon, or chicken kabobs.

-If you enjoyed this recipe, please leave us a rating or a comment.
+Did You Enjoy Making This Recipe?
+Please rate this recipe with ⭐⭐⭐⭐⭐ or leave a comment.
 It helps other wonderful people connect with our food.

-Cauliflower & Wild Rice Pilaf with Grapes
+Cauliflower Rice Pilaf with Grapes

 Equipment